codinglabsong/aging-gan/README.md

+added spectral norm to path gan. learning reduces to 0.1 different lr for gen and disc

 # Aging GAN

 Aging GAN is a research project exploring face aging with a CycleGAN-style architecture.
 The code trains two U-Net generators and two PatchGAN discriminators on the CelebA dataset, preprocessing into **Young** and **Old** subsets.
 The generators learn to translate between these domains, effectively "aging" or "de-aging" a face image.